 We picked these pebbles up from Torö Stenstrand for our rock collecting nieces.
 I painted them with some of their favourite things, like bees and hearts.
 Way more fun than it should have been for someone my age!

-Sunlight reaching new areas of the apartment, even if it’s for a few minutes.
+Sunlight reaching new areas of the apartment, even if it’s only for a few minutes.

 I often come home from walks with something in my pocket — the smiling acorn from our old village is one of my favaourite finds.
 I’ve been looking for a wooden tray to hold all the bits and bobs I’ve collected and finally found something suitable!
 We stumbled across this one in a junk shop and the seller told us it was a ration coupon box from WW2.